Design and Merchandising About Our Department Designing the for Human Experience

 - Maximizing opportunities enhancing and highlighting the principles of design

 Build your leadership skills and make connections to the industry in the Design and Merchandising graduate and undergraduate student organizations.

 Gallery Spaces Avenir Museum of Design and Merchandising

 Located in the University Center for the Arts complex, the Avenir Museum of Design and Merchandising houses CSU’s historic textiles and clothing collection.
-Under the umbrella of the Avenir Museum are five gallery spaces, three within the museum building, one in the University Center for the Arts, and the Gustafson Gallery, located on the third floor of the Gifford Building.
+Under the umbrella of the Avenir Museum are four gallery spaces, three within the museum building, and the Gustafson Gallery, located on the third floor of the Gifford Building.
 The Gustafson Gallery features rotating exhibits of student and faculty work.